 Sadly Leroy didn’t want to stay on Earth.

 At his funeral, which was dreadfully sad they played Imagine.
-In my memory, he is forever Wonderland and
+In my memory, he is forever in Wonderland listening to

 Silly songs like Haircut One Hundred – Fantastic day remind me of my first husband.
 He thought it was hilarious to come back into the bedroom to find me lying in bed still but somehow dancing to this.